Glareone/CKAD-Kubernetes-for-developers/README.md

 * TLS Ingress: Ensure that TLS termination is happened at the Load Balancer level.
 You also can secure an Ingress by specifying a Secret that contains a TLS private key and certificate.
 </details>

 # Kubernetes Persistent Storages.
-Volumes.
+PV Persistent Volumes.
+PVC Persistent Volume Claims.
 Azure Shared Disks

 <details>
 <summary>Volume Types.
 Pod Volumes.
 ConfigMap.
 Secrets. azureDisk, hostPath, awsElastickBlockStore, gcePersistentDisk.
 NFS.
 ISCSI</summary>